 See how much a negative belief influences you by trying the following: if you’re a runner, go for a run and when you are starting to tire out, say the following words to yourself, “Don’t stop,” see how that influences your energy level.
 Next, say the words, “Keep going.”
 See if that’s different at all.
 If you’re reaching for the bag of potato chips your taste buds are begging for, say, “Don’t eat junk food,” and see how you feel.
 Then, say, “Be healthy,” and see how your feel.

-And like you’re probably familiar with, the more negative you feel, the more self-defeating behaviours you are likely to engage in.
-With negative beliefs rotting your personal foundation, the best best shot you have at exercising and eating properly, is to do so out of hate.
+You’re probably familiar with, the more negative you feel, the more self-defeating behaviours you are likely to engage in.
+With negative beliefs rotting your personal foundation, the best shot you have at exercising and eating properly, is to do so out of self-hatred.
 Your negative self-talk will sound something like this, “Don’t you touch that doughnut, you fat ass!”
 Or, “If you don’t get to the gym, you’re a loser!”
 These negative internal criticisms might work for a limited amount of time, but they won’t work forever.
-You don’t need an internal drill sergeant calling you a “maggot,” what you need is to see yourself in a positive light.
+You don’t need an internal drill sergeant calling you a “maggot,” when what you need is to see yourself in a positive light.